marcohcanada/My-COVID-19-App/README.md

 - Forgot-Password
 - COVID-19 Statistics for both the country of Canada and the province of Ontario
 - COVID-19 Survival Guide
-# Link to Document (in Case Word on Mac Brings Out "the Operation Is Cancelled" Error)
+# Link to Word Document (in Case Word on Mac Brings Out "the Operation Is Cancelled" Error)
 https://sheridanc-my.sharepoint.com/:w:/g/personal/hidalgor_shernet_sheridancollege_ca/EfiRWRzl1jNOjpx5S9ronAcBqrLa0ZPie3tJEUbzKEwnNg?e=ig9vff
 # Screenshots
 Provided in attached PDF file